Weldmicheal/ttm4175/a1/lab-a1-2.md

 ## Java Collections

 **Task:**
 Read the documentation for the [list] and the [set] interfaces.
 Both are collections of objects.
-State briefly in your own words what the most important differences between the two are.
+State briefly in your own words what the most important differences between lists and sets are.

 [list]: http://docs.oracle.com/javase/8/docs/api/index.html?java/util/List.html
 [set]: http://docs.oracle.com/javase/8/docs/api/index.html?java/util/Set.html

 **Task:**
-Name a couple of examples for cases where you would use lists and where you would use sets.
+Thinks of a couple of examples for cases where you would use lists and where you would use sets.

 **Task:**
 Why does the method `java.util.Collections.sort(List)` only accept lists as arguments, not sets?